cwarmbrunn/taskmaster-pro/README.md

 **Project Description/Summary:**

-Developing a Kanban style site to keep track of tasks - will be leveraging Bootstrap and jQuery.
+## Developing a Kanban style site to keep track of tasks - will be leveraging Bootstrap and jQuery.
----

 **Live Site:**

-Head over to LINK HERE to view the page live!
+Head over to https://cwarmbrunn.github.io/taskmaster-pro/ to view the page live!

 ---

 **Technology Used:**

 - JavaScript
 - Bootstrap
 - jQuery
 - HTML